So, your nonprofit has a website. Of course it does! But is there a proven way to make it better?

-The Endowment Effect states that people give more value to things that they own.
+The endowment effect states that people give more value to things that they own.
 This means not only that people pay more to keep something they already own than to purchase something they do not currently own, but also that people are hesitant to trade one good for another, even if the second good has the same value as the first.

 The odd effects of this are present in a famous study, which was conducted by Daniel Kahneman, Jack Knetsch, & Richard Thaler.
-In this study, participants were given a mug and then offered the opportunity to sell or trade the mug for a pen with equal value.
+In this study, participants were given a mug and then offered the opportunity to sell or trade the mug for a pen of equal financial value.
 Interestingly, the participants who chose to trade the object that was already in their ownership (regardless of whether it was a pen or a mug) perceived the item they already owned as worth twice the amount they were willing to pay when they first received the object.

 People who are emotionally involved in your nonprofit are less likely to leave.
 Consider creating a “donors club” for those who have donated over the past three years.
-Allowing freemembership to the donors club in return for donations invites the donors to have a stake in the organization.
+Allowing membership to the donors club in return for donations invites the donors to have a stake in the organization.

-Membership in the club could include the opportunity for donors to log into a “donors only” section of your website to learn more about the stories of those who have benefited from the donors club’s donations, creating an “emotional investment” in your nonprofit, presenting donors with a heightened sense of value for your organization.
+Membership in the club could include the opportunity for donors to log into a “donors only” section of your website to learn more about the stories of those who have benefited from the donors club’s donations, creating an “emotional investment” in your nonprofit and presenting donors with a heightened sense of value for your organization.

 Behavioral Economics Website Design: Create More Profitable Campaigns

-While designing your nonprofit’s website (or landing page) can feel like a huge amount of guesswork, these three simple tenets of behavioral economics design that can help.
+While designing your nonprofit’s website (or landing page) can feel like a huge amount of guesswork, these three simple tenets of behavioral economics design can help.
 By implementing each accordingly, you can create a high-converting landing page that works to drive donations, get your campaigns shared, and promote engagement with your customers.